scottstanie/scottstanie.github.io/_posts/2015-05-21-classes-python.md

 {% endhighlight %}

 The first method `__init__()` is a special method, which is called the **class constructor** or **initialization method**.
-Python calls this when you create a new instance of this class.
+Python calls this when you create a new instance of this class: `employee = Employee()`.
+This method essentially first creates an empty `Employee` object, which gets passed as the `self` to the `__init__` method to be initialized.

+After initialization, you access class and instance methods with dot notation: `employee.name = 'Scott'`.
+To specify the name and salary of the employee right away, you use `employee = Employee('Scott', '10000')`.

 You declare other class methods like normal functions with the exception that the first argument to each method is `self`.
 You do not need to include it when you call the methods.
-If you make an instance `employee = Employee('scott', '10000')`, then calling `employee.print_self()` implicitly adds the self to the argument list.
+If you make an instance then calling `employee.print_self()` implicitly adds the self to the argument list.
 The function has access to all properties of that instance (`name` and `salary` above) as well as all **class variables**.

 ### Class variables